s-a/sublime-text-refactor/README.md

 Overview
 ========

-This plugin lets you instantly extract selected Javascript code to a new methode.
+It is possible to select Javascript source code and extract it instantly to a new methode aka function.
+The plugin will manage undeclared variable usages and pass them within a single bundled JSON parameter to the new function.
+It als generates a sample function call at the bottom of the new methode.

 Installation